- the act of conveying or giving to another; as light through a transparant body -

 The wall could be seen as a skin.

 Skin - transmission - interaction - dialogue - connecting.

-  While the transparancy suggests a relationship, the wall connects and devides the two people on stage.
+While the transparency suggests a relationship, the wall connects and divides the two people on stage.

 We wish to relate, but are we able to?